Human Papillomavirus (HPV)

 HPV infection can last for a long time, especially in people who are HIV-positive.
 A 2012 study found that a high proportion of cases of anal cancer are found among HIV-positive men.
 Dysplasia and warts can return.
 They should be treated as soon as they are found to reduce the chances of the problem spreading or returning.

-Human papilloma viruses (HPV) are fairly common.
-Different types of HPV cause warts or abnormal cell growth (dysplasia) in or near the anus or cervix.
+Human papilloma virus (HPV) is very common.
+Some types of HPV cause warts or abnormal cell growth (dysplasia) in the genital area in or near the anus or cervix.
 This abnormal cell growth can result in cervical or anal cancer.
 Genital HPV infections are transmitted through sexual activity.

 A Pap smear can detect abnormal cell growth in the cervix.
 It can also be used to check the anus of men and women.
 Although Pap smears may be the best way to detect early cervical cancer, careful physical examination may be the best way to detect anal cancers.